 Now finally, you're ready to position your structures for maximum stability.
 You want to bring areas that interact frequently closer together, for example, things like gardens and kitchens.

 Here's where normal housing and other structures really cry out for ecological design.
 In nature, nothing only has only one function.
-For example, a single tree such as mulberry can provide fruit greens, mulch, shade, building materials, fuel and habitat for beneficial animals.
+For example, a single tree such as a mulberry can provide fruit greens, mulch, shade, building materials, fuel and habitat for beneficial animals.
 So analyze the needs of people, plants, animals and structures on the landscape.
-And recalling how we greened deserts in Episode 10, start stacking functions.
+And, recalling how we greened deserts in Episode 10, start stacking functions.

 Each earthwork, structure or planting should be positioned to meet at least three needs.
 For example, you can plant a fruit tree to the west of a house for afternoon shade in summer.
 It can also mulch or garden downhill of it.
 You can harvest pears for example in the fall and use fallen branches for fuel or chip mulch.

 Ecologies also achieve stability through interactive diversity.
 So plan to meet every need at least three ways.
 This is hard, but it's the ecological key to wealth.
 Don't just plant potatoes for food.
 Grow squash, beets, sweet potatoes, perennials, such a skirret and ground nuts.
 These make the design robust against blight and other threats.

 ▲ 7.
 Planting